 Step 5.
 BUILDING:

 Now it’s time to assemble the book storage.
 Taking the legs place two together, making sure the angles are all facing the right way.
-See example below.
+See the example below.

 Put some glue in-between the two boards.